AccurateRAG: A Framework for Building Accurate Retrieval-Augmented Question-Answering Applications: Evaluation

 We evaluate our AccurateRAG on the domain-specific FinanceBench benchmark \cite{islam2023financebench}.
 The public FinanceBench consists of 150 manually curated question-answer pairs derived from about 80 long financial report PDFs.
 Available only as a test set, it serves as a typical example that mimics real-world use cases.
 The benchmark is challenging, as evidenced by the baseline system using the OpenAI's \texttt{ada} embedding model and \texttt{GPT-4-turbo}, which achieves only 19\% accuracy.

 The pre-trained \texttt{Llama-3.1-8B-Instruct} \cite{grattafiori2024llama3herdmodels} is used as the LLM in the AccurateRAG's Fine-tuning Data Generator component.
 Our AccurateRAG fine-tunes the BGE text embedding model \texttt{bge-large-en-v1.5} \cite{bge_embedding} using generated data for the semantic search module and uses the pre-trained \texttt{GLM-4-9B-Chat} \cite{glm2024chatglm} as the answer generator.
 Note that there is no validation set in the public FinanceBench, therefore the AccurateRAG's Retriever component uses the semantic search strategy only.
-Our reported scores are based on manual verification.

 As shown in Table \ref{tab:financebench}, AccurateRAG achieves a substantially higher accuracy at 42\%.
 An ablation study using the original text embedding model without fine-tuning shows a 3\% decrease in accuracy (42\% $\rightarrow$ 38.7\%), demonstrating the effectiveness of our Fine-tuning Data Generator component.
 Furthermore, replacing our Preprocessor with the well-known Unstructured Pre-Processing Tool for PDF-to-text conversion results in a 4\% accuracy drop (38.7\% $\rightarrow$ 34.7\%), confirming the superior performance of our Preprocessor.